paulnorthrop/gamlssx/README.md

 package](https://CRAN.R-project.org/package=gamlss).
 These data contain 86 annual maximum seas levels recorded at Fremantle, Australia during 1987-1989.
-In addition to the year of each sea level, we have available the value of the Southern Oscillation Inde (SOI).
+In addition to the year of each sea level, we have available the value of the Southern Oscillation Index (SOI).
 We use `gamlssx`’s `fitGEV()` function to fit a model to these data that is similar to the first one fitted, to the same data, in Gavin Simpson’s blog post.